UtkarshDas-2005/SRAM_Design_and_Verification_Using_SystemVerilog/README.md

-# SRAM-Design-and-Verification-by-using-SystemVerilog
+# SRAM-Design-and-Verification-using-SystemVerilog

 This project implements a Static Random Access Memory (SRAM) using SystemVerilog, supporting synchronous read and write operations.
 The design is verified using a SystemVerilog testbench to ensure correct memory functionality and timing behavior.

-# SRAM Design and Verification using SystemVerilog
+---

-## Project Overview
+## 📌 Project Overview

-This project presents a clean and synthesizable implementation of a *Static Random Access Memory (SRAM)* using *SystemVerilog*, along with a structured testbench for functional verification.
+This project presents a clean and synthesizable implementation of a **Static Random Access Memory (SRAM)** using **SystemVerilog**, along with a structured testbench for functional verification.
 The objective is to demonstrate correct SRAM behavior, control logic, and timing suitable for VLSI and digital design learning.

 ---

-## Objectives
+## 🎯 Objectives

 * Design a parameterized single-port SRAM in SystemVerilog
 * Support synchronous read and write operations